microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/virtualendpoint-list-provisioningpolicies.md

 Namespace: microsoft.graph

-View the properties and relationships of all cloud PC provisioning policies.
+List properties and relationships of the [cloudPcProvisioningPolicy](../resources/cloudpcprovisioningpolicy.md) objects.

 ## Permissions